-Based on historical redemption patterns, the Company estimates the portion of gift cards that have a remote likelihood of being redeemed and recognizes the amount in its amended and restated consolidated statements of income as breakage, except for those gift card liabilities assumed upon a business acquisition.
+Based on historical redemption patterns, the Company estimates the portion of gift cards that have a remote likelihood of being redeemed and recognizes the amount in its consolidated statements of income as breakage.
 The Company also charges various program fees to its franchisees as gift cards are redeemed.
+Both items are disclosed under gift cards revenue (note 23).